JHarp199345/Gwriter/README.md

 - **Fully Self-Contained** - No Python backend required!
 Everything runs within Obsidian
 - **Multi-Provider Support** - Works with OpenAI, Anthropic (Claude), Google Gemini, and OpenRouter
-- **Smart Context Integration** - Automatically pulls from your Story Bible, Extractions, Sliding Window, and Character notes
+- **Smart Context Integration** - Automatically pulls from your Story Bible, Extractions, sliding window (last 20k words), and Character notes via RAG retrieval
+- **Efficient Context Usage** - Only sends the last 20,000 words of your active manuscript to the AI, not full book files.
+Full continuity comes from RAG retrieval.
 - **Surrounding Context** - Micro-edit mode includes 500 words before/after selected text for better narrative continuity
 - **Prompt Size Warning** - Estimates prompt size and warns if you exceed your configured context limit
 - **Smarter First-Run Setup** - If your vault already has notes, the plugin can prompt you to select your main manuscript file